 When Susie and Paul decided to add a dining room extension to their period style country home, they were looking for an inspired idea.
 They knew they wanted an oak frame and they knew they wanted the extension to match the reclaimed oak cladding on the existing house.
 They were just looking for that image that would make them go: ‘This is the one we want.’
 They found that inspiration in Oakmasters gallery and now, we caught up with them to see how they are enjoying their completed new dining room.
+See more images of this dining room extension in our oak extensions gallery.

 At a glance: